-The application period for the upcoming fall training has closed.
-Dates for the Spring 2020 training will be announced shortly.
+The application for Support Center’s fall Interim Executive Director training is closed.
+Dates for the spring training will be announced soon.

 An Interim ED is an experienced and objective leader who is skilled at guiding organizations through transition in a limited time frame.
 Interim EDs are typically former nonprofit chief executives who have decided to pivot to a different type of work and have the lifestyle flexibility to take on short- and medium-term engagements.

-Training and placing interims since 2006, Support Center taps into a pool of candidates when we’re working with an organization to place an interim leader.
+Training and placing interims for over 15 years, Support Center taps into a pool of candidates when we’re working with an organization to place an interim leader.
 We offer our two-day training in the spring and fall of each year – admission is competitive and application-based.
 We also welcome applicants from other areas of the country who are looking to learn about effective interim leadership.

 In forming our training cohorts, we seek a diverse group of nonprofit leaders who are: